ianstormtaylor/slate/docs/reference/slate/document.md

 `Document.create(properties: Object) => Document`

-Create a document from a plain Javascript object of `properties`.
+Create a document from a plain JavaScript object of `properties`.

 ### `Document.fromJSON`